grafana/loki/docs/sources/logql/_index.md

 Supported function for operating over unwrapped ranges are:

+- `rate(log-range)`: calculates per second rate of all values in the specified interval.
 - `sum_over_time(unwrapped-range)`: the sum of all values in the specified interval.
 - `avg_over_time(unwrapped-range)`: the average value of all points in the specified interval.
 - `max_over_time(unwrapped-range)`: the maximum value of all points in the specified interval.